 Table 5 reports results for one-year-ahead density forecasts (h = 4).
-Due to the serial correlation which is built into the four-step-ahead forecasts by construction, we divide the out-of-sample period into four subsets with observations which are 4 periods apart.
-For the sake of brevity, we only report the minimum p-value across the various subsets.
-Table 5 shows very little evidence of serial correlation in the PITs for output growth across various specification, and reports a few rejections of the test of no serial correlation in the PITs of inflation.
-For output growth, almost all of the ADL, simple average, BMA-OLS, BMA, factor, and BVAR models are correctly specified; however, the test rejects independence in the PITs of the BMA-MC3 model.
-There is slightly stronger evidence of serial correlation in PITs of the inflation forecasts (especially in the second moments of the PITs) for the ADL models with employment, unemployment, and several money and interest rate measures.
+Due to the serial correlation built by construction in the four-step-ahead forecasts, we divide the out-of-sample period into four subsets whose observations are 4 periods apart.
+For brevity, we report the minimum p-value across the various subsets.
+Table 5 shows very little evidence of serial correlation in the PITs for output growth across various specification, and reports a few rejections of no serial correlation in the PITs of inflation.
+For output growth, almost all of the ADL, simple average, BMA-OLS, BMA models, factor, as well as BVAR models are correctly specified; however, the test rejects independence in the PITs of inflation forecasts, (especially in the second moments of the PITs) for the ADL models with employment, unemployment, as well as several money and interest rate measures.
 The simple average, BMA-MC3, factor and BVAR models also result in mis-calibrated densities.
-However, the BMA and BMA-OLS models do not show evidence of serial correlation in the PITs.
+Instead, the BMA and BMA-OLS models do not show evidence of serial correlation in the PITs.

-In general, forecast densities tend to be calibrated fairly well in terms of a lack of correlation in the PITs for GDP growth, with occasional exceptions for the ADL model with selected predictors, but less so for inflation.
-In addition, there is more evidence of correlation in the PITs for one-quarter-ahead forecast densities than for one-year-ahead ones, as well as in second moments versus first.
-The most robust result in favor of correct specification across horizons and predictors again comes from the equal
+In general, forecast densities are fairly well calibrated in terms of uncorrelation in the PITs for GDP growth, with occasional exceptions for the ADL model with selected predictors, but less so for inflation.
+In addition, there is more evidence of correlation in the PITs for one-quarter-ahead forecast densities than in one-year-ahead ones, as well second moments versus the first.
+The most robust result in favor of correct specification across horizons and predictors refers, again, to equal averaging and BMA models, although simple averaging shows evidence of serial correlation in the second moments of the PITs in the case of inflation.20